On this page |

 .

-Simulate the scene by click Play.
+Click the icon in the playbar to start the simulation.
 There is no fire or flame-smoke transition, although all relevant attributes are active.
-Due to the low Dissipation rate and the missing velocity, the smoke cloud’s shape hardly changes anymore after around 35-40 frames.
+The smoke cloud’s shape hardly changes anymore after around 35-40 frames.

-The difference to the burning tire scene is that the points from the Pyro Burst Source don’t cast velocity.
-This has to be done manually:
+In contrast to the smoke and burning tire scenes, the points from the Pyro Burst Source don’t cast velocity.
+This has to be done manually.

 -